 This style of cage has been introduced recently into a major cheese production company.
 On this occasion, the dimensions have been radically changed, increasing the base size and reducing the height.
 Load testing has confirmed that this particular unit may be stacked 10 units high.
 Our customer wanted to go higher still but at the time of testing, only 10 units were available.

+Uses of Euro Cage Pallets are versatile across many sectors.
 Another industry regularly in touch asking for Euro style cages is the Wine Industry and again, Avatan supply standard Euro cages to many vineyards.
 For bottled sparkling wines, which uses heavier bottles, we recently re-designed the Gitterbox style cage with larger dimensions, hot dip galvanised to protect the metal from the acidity of the wine and with timber decking to soften the impact of bottles landing in the cage.

 The uses for Euro Stillages are endless.
 These robust and economical cages could well work for you and we would welcome your enquiries.
 Call Avatan today.

 Although Avatan prefers to supply products to BEST suit each customer’s needs, the luxury of a lead time is sometimes unaffordable.
 In these cases, we will try to satisfy pressing needs from stock.